dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 Now the dialog box works

 After making these modifications, the dialog box works flawlessly.
-In real life, you’d probably need to collect more information than just name and sex.
+In real life, you'd probably need to collect more information than just name and sex.
 However, the

 same basic principles apply.
 You just have to deal with more UserForm controls.

-One more thing to remember: If the data doesn’t begin in row 1 or if the data area
+One more thing to remember: If the data doesn't begin in row 1 or if the data area

 contains any blank rows, the counting for the NextRow variable will be wrong.